Upper West Side: Late 20th-century urban renewal

-From the post-WWII years until the AIDS epidemic, the neighborhood, especially below 86th Street, had a substantial gay population.
+From the post-WWII years until the AIDS epidemic that began in 1981, the neighborhood, especially below 86th Street, had a substantial gay population.
 As the neighborhood had deteriorated, it was affordable to working class gay men, and those just arriving in the city and looking for their first white collar jobs.
-Its ethnically mixed gay population, mostly Hispanic and white, with a mixture of income levels and occupations patronized the same gay bars in the neighborhood, making it markedly different from most gay enclaves elsewhere in the city.
+Its ethnically mixed gay population, mostly Hispanic and white, with a mixture of income levels and occupations patronized the same gay bars in the neighborhood, made it markedly different from most gay enclaves elsewhere in the city.
 The influx of white gay men in the Fifties and Sixties is often credited with accelerating the gentrification of the Upper West Side.